Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## Reliable Data Transfer

 In this part, we'll talk about how to build a reliable protocol on top of a unreliable network channel.
-(The data transmission in network layer is unreliable. 数据丢了就丢了)
+(The data transmission in network layer is unreliable. （数据丢了就丢了)

 process to process communication; use protocols TCP/UDP